Stocks fall as new Covid variant spooks investors – latest updates

 Covid-19 has infected more than 260M people and killed over 5.1M.
-Here are the latest developments related to the global Covid-19 crisis.
+Here are the latest developments related to the global Covid-19 crisis for November 26, 2021:

 Stocks have seen their largest weekly drop in nearly two months, while safe haven assets such as bonds and the yen rallied as a new virus variant added to swirling concerns about future growth and higher US interest rates.